What is the Preferred Dividend?

 #2 – Fixed percentage

-- Unlike the dividend on common or equity stock which keeps on fluctuating every year depending on the profitability ratios of the company, preferred dividends do not fluctuate, their rate remains unchanged throughout the maturity life of preference share.
+- Unlike the dividend on common or equity stock, which keeps on fluctuating every year depending on the profitability ratiosProfitability RatiosProfitability ratios help in evaluating the ability of a company to generate income against the expenses.
+These ratios represent the financial viability of the company in various terms. of the company, preferred dividends do not fluctuate.
+Their rate remains unchanged throughout the maturity life of preference share.

 - Hence it keeps on fluctuating since the shareholders decide rates keeping in mind the profitability and future outlook of the Company.

 #3 – Cumulative or arrears in dividend

 - Shareholders are entitled to a dividend every year irrespective of the profitability of the Company.

 - But sometimes, on account of business exigencies, a company may not be in a position to pay to shareholders.

 - In such circumstances, dividends are accumulated and are paid in a subsequent year.

 - Let’s understand the impact of one of the business exigencies on payment of preference dividend with the help of a practical illustration.

 Company X Inc. has 3 million outstanding 5% preferred shares as of December 31st, 2016.
 The par value of preference shares is $10 each.
 The cash balance available with the Company is $1 million.

 Preference dividend to be paid for the year 2015 = 1,500,000 (3,000,000 *10*5)/100